 On December 22, 2017, the Tax Act was signed into law.
 The Tax Act, among other things, contains significant changes to corporate taxation, including (i) reduction of the corporate tax rate from a top marginal rate of 35% to a flat rate of 21%, (ii) limitation of the tax deduction for interest expense to 30% of adjusted earnings (except for certain small businesses), (iii) limitation of the deduction for NOLs to 80% of current year taxable income in respect of NOLs generated during or after 2018 and elimination of NOL carrybacks, (iv) immediate deductions for certain new investments instead of deductions for depreciation expense over time, and (v) modifying or repealing many business deductions and credits.
 Any federal NOL incurred in 2018 and in future years may now be carried forward indefinitely pursuant to the Tax Act.
-It is uncertain if and to what extent various states will conform to the newly enacted federal tax law.
-We will continue to examine the impact the Tax Act may have on our business.
+Similar rules and limitations may apply for state income tax proposes.